-i.
 Determination of protein/peptide structure: As has already been discussed earlier, far UV CD spectroscopy provides information about the secondary structural elements in a protein.
 A mixture of structures can be deconvoluted to obtain the fraction of different structural elements.
 Furthermore, near UV CD provides information about the tertiary structure of the protein.

-COURSE NAME: PHYSICAL METHODS IN CHEMISTRY

-UNIT-3 Circular Dichroism and Optical Rotatory Dispersion
+COURSE NAME: PHYSICAL METHODS IN CHEMISTRY UNIT-3 Circular Dichroism and Optical Rotatory Dispersion BATCH: 2018

-BATCH: 2017

 - ii.
 Comparison of structures: Mutants of proteins are often required for understanding the functions of the proteins.
 It, however, needs to be ascertained that the mutation does not cause any significant change in the overall structure of the protein.
-CD spectroscopy happens to be a fast and extremely reliable tool to compare the conformations of the wild type proteins with their mutants. - spectroscopy.
+CD spectroscopy happens to be a fast and extremely reliable tool to compare the conformations of the wild type proteins with their mutants. - iii.
+Stability of proteins: Stability of the proteins to denaturants or heat can be studied using CD spectroscopy.
 In such studies CD is usually monitored at a single wavelength, typically around 220 nm.
 Plotting the change in ellipticity against increasing denaturant concentration/temperature provides the denaturation curve.
-Figure shows the denaturation curves for three related proteins.
+Figure 9.3 shows the denaturation curves for three related proteins.
 The denaturation curves suggest that the protein indicated with the blue trace is most stable while the one indicated with red trace the least.

-Figure : Comparison of thermostability of three related proteins.
+Figure 9.3 Comparison of thermostability of three related proteins.
 The blue trace represents the most stable protein.

 iv.
 Binding of ligands to proteins: Binding of a ligand to a protein usually does not affect the secondary structural elements significantly.
 However, such a binding can cause changes in the local tertiary structure.
-Binding of ligands accompanying such conformational changes can be studied using tertiary CD if the binding region happens to have one or more aromatic residues.
+Binding of ligands accompanying such conformational changes can be studied using tertiary CD if the binding region happens to have one or more aromatic residues .
 Short peptides, on the other hand, can undergo large scale structural changes sometime involving completely switching from one secondary structure to another.
 Such changes can easily be observed using far UV CD.

-v.
+COURSE NAME: PHYSICAL METHODS IN CHEMISTRY UNIT-3 Circular Dichroism and Optical Rotatory Dispersion BATCH: 2018 v.
 DNA structure: CD in the 200 - 300 nm region can be used to identify which structural isoform of DNA is present in the given sample.
 The left-handed helical DNA form, the Z-DNA was indeed identified using CD spectroscopy.
 The typical CD signatures of the B, Z, and A form of DNA are: